hausgold/rimless/README.md

 It's messy, by design.
 From the Apache Avro perspective you just can define a map.
 The map keys are assumed to be strings - and the most hitting value data type is a string, too.
-Thats where hash sparsification comes in.
+That's where hash sparsification comes in.
 The resulting metadata hash looks like this and can be encoded by Apache Avro:

 ```ruby